bindralab/CellPyAbility/README.md

 CellPyAbility is still in development; if you encounter any bugs, please contact me at james.elia@yale.edu.
 Thank you for your patience :)

 ## Table of Contents
+- [Quick Start](#quick-start): ignore my hard work on the documentation and run CellPyAbility ASAP

 - [Abstract](#abstract): overview of the method and software